-Per- and polyfluoroalkyl substances (PFAS) are groups of man-made chemicals manufactured and used in numerous industries since the 1940s for products such as non-stick cookware, water-resistant clothing and firefighting foams.
-These chemicals may persist in the environment and the human body for a long period of time with potential negative health outcomes if continuously exposed to high concentrations.
-LWP began testing for these compounds in 2020.
-None were detected in Loveland's source water or treated drinking water.
+Per- and polyfluoroalkyl substances (PFAS) are manufactured chemicals used in numerous industries since the 1940s for non-stick cookware, water-resistant clothing, and firefighting foams.
+If continuously exposed to high concentrations, these chemicals may persist in the environment and the human body for an extended period, with potential adverse health outcomes.

 The EPA is creating regulatory requirements related to PFAS to protect the health of humans and the environment.
-LWP is independently and proactively increasing PFAS monitoring to determine if or when it may exist in Loveland's source water and drinking water.
+Independently and proactively, LWP is increasing PFAS monitoring to determine if, or when, it may exist in Loveland's source water and drinking water.

-In 2022, LWP partnered with USGS to test for 34 different PFAS compounds in Loveland's source water.
-None were detected.
-LWP will continue to test for PFAS in source water and drinking water in 2023, with results posted when they are available.
-The most recent results can be found at www.lovelandwaterandpower.org/waterquality.
-These actions will enable LWP to effectively mitigate potential PFAS issues and ensure Loveland residents continue to enjoy excellent water quality.
+In addition to internal monitoring for drinking water, LWP partnered with the United States Geological Survey (USGS) in 2023 to test for PFAS compounds in the source water.
+In 2023, at the time of sampling, there were no detections of PFAS compounds proposed by the EPA for drinking water regulations.
+LWP will continue testing for PFAS and results will be posted when available.
+The most recent results are available at: www.lovelandwaterandpower.org/waterquality.
+These efforts will enable LWP to effectively mitigate potential PFAS issues and ensure Loveland residents continue to enjoy excellent water quality.